 Marcelo found freedom, peace and a wife during his exchange at the University of Lapland and decided to come back to continue his studies in Arctic Art and Design Master´s degree programme.
-Now he is our International Student Ambassador and creates amazing visuals with camera and video.
+Now he creates amazing visuals with camera and video.

 Tell us something about yourself:

 Originally I come from Rio de Janeiro in Brazil.
 Back in 2012 I was studying design and decided to develop my skills in a different country through exchange.
 Luckily I chose the University of Lapland, because my life changed quite a bit after that.
 Rovaniemi was my first choice because of its unique location and programs, something that I would not experience anywhere else in the world.
 I’ve had incredible opportunities, swimming in a frozen lake, sauna, snow sculptures and I have actually met my wife during my year here.
 After a few years me and Denisa decided to come back to continue our studies in Lapland.
 We’ve missed the peaceful atmosphere, the friendly people and the amazing education.

 Did you face any challenges?

 The first time I came here was in 2012, I was 20 years old and didn’t have any worries.
 I remember being the last person wearing a winter jacket and walking around in sneakers during -20 degrees, not very smart.
 But everything was great.
 Now I feel like I am way more prepared for the challenges of cold and darkness.
 I’ve bought Vitamin D which is helpful for the days without the sun and already have good boots to walk around.
 The biggest challenge I think people face when coming here is the dark winter, because you get a bit lazy, so the best is to focus on doing some sport activity, going to the gym or indoors football will help you.

 Have you developed any skills while studying in here?